News of the World (album): Reception

-Retrospective reviews of the album have been generally positive.
+Retrospective reviews of the album have been unanimous in praise, and is now regarded as one of Queen's greatest works.
 Stephen Thomas Erlewine of AllMusic noted the eclecticism in comparison to "A Day at the Races", describing it as "an explosion of styles that didn't seem to hold to any particular center."
 He praised May's contributions for giving the album "some lightness", and concluded that "when it works, it's massive, earth-shaking rock & roll, the sound of a band beginning to revel in its superstardom."
 In Creem magazine's annual poll, readers voted News of the World as the 19th best album of 1977.
 BBC Music's Daryl Easlea said that the album is an exceptional showcase of "Queen's unerring ability to sound absolutely like no-other group – even when parodying other musical styles".
-Greg Kot of the Chicago Tribune observed that Queen had "ventured deeper into stadium rock", while Brendan Schroer of Sputnikmusic also noted the relation to stadium rock, calling it "the great arena rock wonder" with very few flaws.
+Greg Kot of the Chicago Tribune gave the album a generally positive rating, and observed that Queen had "ventured deeper into stadium rock", while Brendan Schroer of Sputnikmusic also noted the relation to stadium rock, calling it "the great arena rock wonder" with very few flaws.

-The 40th anniversary release prompted several more reviews, with David Chiu of The Quietus calling it "a work that had swagger and attitude," while Loudersound wrote that "Despite damping down their instincts so punks wouldn’t spit at them, they still sound like flamboyance has burst through the wall, riding a Harley and wearing a tiara."
-Several publications have hailed it as the one of the band's greatest albums.
-NME ranked it as the best Queen album, describing it as "their sharpest, surest set", while Christopher Thelen of the Daily Vault praised it for being "the best mixture of musical styles they had ever achieved" and Queen's "creative peak."
+The 40th anniversary release prompted several more reviews, with David Chiu of The Quietus calling it "a work that had swagger and attitude", while Loudersound wrote that "Despite damping down their instincts so punks wouldn't spit at them, they still sound like flamboyance has burst through the wall, riding a Harley and wearing a tiara."
+Several publications have hailed it as one of the band's greatest albums.
+NME ranked it as the best Queen album, describing it as "their sharpest, surest set", while Christopher Thelen of the Daily Vault praised it for being "the best mixture of musical styles they had ever achieved" and Queen's "creative peak".

 In popular culture

 The album as a whole has been released on Super Audio CD.
-In 2012, the TV show Family Guy dedicated an episode plot line to the album cover, in which Stewie Griffin is frightened of the cover.
+In 2012, the TV show Family Guy dedicated an episode plot line to the album cover, in which the character Stewie Griffin is frightened of the cover.
 Show creator Seth MacFarlane stated that it was based on his own fear of the cover when he was a child.

-Marvel paid tribute to News of the World on the cover of X-Men Gold #11.
-The cover, by artist Mike del Mindo, depicts a Sentinel holding Old Man Logan and Kitty Pryde as Colossus plummets to the ground.
+Marvel paid tribute to News of the World on a variant cover of X-Men Gold #11.
+The cover, by artist Mike del Mundo, depicts a Sentinel holding Old Man Logan and Kitty Pryde as Colossus plummets to the ground; the subtitle "This Is Their World" is above the image.
+For London Comic Con 2017, Marvel and Queen released a limited-edition vinyl pressing of the album with the X-Men cover on one side and the original on the other.

 The giant robot from the album cover, also known as "Frank", was used as a special effect during the songs "We Will Rock You" and "Killer Queen" for the 2017–18 Queen + Adam Lambert Tour, which was in celebration of the album's 40th anniversary.